Riemannian Geometry: Definitions, Pictures, and Results: Introducing the metric

 Thus $\mathrm{Ric}(v)$ is ``the acceleration of the parallel geodesics emanating from the $(n-1)$-surface perpendicular to $v$ towards each other as a fraction of the initial surface.''
-Note that when summing the sectional curvatures to get the Ricci function, we see that our previous assumption that $\check{R}(e_{1},e_{2})\vec{e}_{2}$ is parallel to $e_{1}$ does not affect our geometric interpretation, since the effect of any component perpendicular to $e_{1}$ is covered in the area calculation due to the other sectional curvatures.
+Note that if our previous assumption that $\check{R}(e_{1},e_{2})\vec{e}_{2}$ is parallel to $e_{1}$ is dropped, the only impact is that of an $e_{3}$ component on the area calculation; to address this, a more accurate picture would be to extend the area to include all four quadrants defined by both negative and positive values of $e_{1}$ and $e_{3}$, in which case any change in area due to an $e_{3}$ component cancels.
 In the case of a pseudo-Riemannian manifold, ``areas'' and ``volumes'' become less geometric concepts; however, we have a clear picture in the case of a Lorentzian manifold that the Ricci function applied to a time-like vector $v\equiv\partial/\partial x^{0}=\partial/\partial t$ tells us how the infinitesimal space-like volume $V$ of free-falling particles (i.e. following geodesics) changes over time according to